Viceroy of the Deccan

 Viceroy of the Deccan was the representative of the Mughal emperors in Deccan, Deccan consisted of six Mughal governorates (Subah): Khandesh, Bijapur, Berar, Aurangabad, Hyderabad and Bidar.
-Carnatic region was sub-Subah administered partly by governor of Bijapur and Hyderabad.
+Carnatic region was a subdivision which was partly administered by the governor of Bijapur and Hyderabad.

-The domain of Viceroy of the Deccan extends from the Narmada river in the North to Trichinopoly in the South and Masulipatnam in the east to Bijapur in the west.
+The domain of Viceroy of the Deccan extends from the Narmada River in the North to Trichinopoly in the South and Masulipatnam in the east to Bijapur in the west.
 The Aurangabad city was selected as the viceregal capital of Deccan where Aurangzeb resided until his death in 1707 AD, and the Asaf Jah I ruled from the very place until 1750 AD, when his capital was shifted to Hyderabad city and the domain of Viceroy of Deccan was renamed as Hyderabad Deccan.

 History

-In 1636 Shah Jahan appointed Aurangzeb as the Viceroy of the Deccan.
+In 1636, Shah Jahan appointed Aurangzeb as the Viceroy of the Deccan.